Do you have a question?

 3.)
 Use AIM’s Launch VM feature to launch a virtual machine (without allowing AIM to unlock and disable BitLocker protection)

-Can I use Arsenal Image Mounter to mount Volume Shadow Copies (VSCs) in Windows natively?
+Can I use Arsenal Image Mounter to mount Volume Shadow Copies (VSCs)?

-Yes, you can enable Arsenal Image Mounter's “Professional Mode” to access VSC mounting functionality and choose to mount the contents of VSCs three different ways - with the Windows NTFS driver, the DiscUtils NTFS driver, or as a complete disk (with the Windows NTFS driver).
+Yes, you can enable Arsenal Image Mounter's “Professional Mode” to access VSC mounting functionality and choose to mount the contents of VSCs using various combinations of the Windows Volume Shadow Copy Service, Arsenal's VSC parsing, the Windows NTFS driver, the DiscUtils NTFS driver, or as a complete disk (with the Windows NTFS driver).
 You can also leverage AIM’s "Free Mode" disk image mounting functionality along with other tools such as Eric Zimmerman's VSCMount at:

 https://ericzimmerman.github.io/#!index.md